ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/cmsis_rtx/eventrecorder.md

 I/O functions such as `printf()` can easily be retargeted to make use of this buffer.

+Event recorder functionality can be extended by the Keil MDK Component Viewer.

+{{% notice  Arm Development Studio%}}
+Event Recorder and Component Viewer are not supported.
+This section can be ignored.
+{{% /notice %}}

 ## Manage run-time environment

 Open the `Manage run-time environment` dialog, and enable `Compiler` > `Event Recorder` (`DAP` variant).